 Some territories like the European Union have allowed ISPs to eye on your data.
 They are free to analyze and process your data and even they can sell to a third party.
 The United States also made it legal to sell information about your online activities and this information is enough for hackers to blackmail you.

 If you are using a VPN already for the above-listed problem, then you don’t have to worry.
 Make sure your VPN has its own encrypted DNS server installed on it.
 Another solution is using OpenVPN client-server.
 Here’s how you can do.

-2. Look for the “.ovpn” extension file and edit as notepad.
+- Look for the “.ovpn” extension file and edit it as a notepad.

 Different Ways to Prevent DNS Leak in Future

 No one wants to have a headache after fixing anything.
 People expect relief while.
-So before you go into sleep make everything right for tomorrow.
+So before you go to sleep make everything right for tomorrow.
 That’s what we will discuss here.

-Apart from the above explained solution, read some more tips below to avoid DNS leak in the future.
+Apart from the above-explained solution, read some more tips below to avoid a DNS leak in the future.
 If you think your ISP’s DNS is not benefiting you except harming.
 If your VPN does not have a secured tunnel to protect you, no problem, here are other solutions.

 Manually Change DNS Server

 You can configure your device with two of the Google DNS servers.
-Most preferable is the first one.
+The most preferable is the first one.
 Go with the second one if the first one is causing some problems.